British Insects: the Families of Hymenoptera

 Thorax.
 Wings present; the wings not long-fringed; not folding longitudinally.
 Fore-wings not combining greatly reduced venation with conspicuous stigmal vein; not combining greatly reduced venation with a conspicuous radial cell.
 Hind-wings not linear and not basally stalked.

 Abdomen.
-The ‘waist’ simple.
+The waist simple.
 The abdomen not extremely laterally compressed and knife-like.
 Visible abdominal segments not highly metallic.

 Cite this publication as: ‘Watson, L., and Dallwitz, M.J.
 2003 onwards.
-British insects: the families of Hymenoptera.
-Version: 28th August 2009. http://delta-intkey.com’.
+Insects of Britain and Ireland: the families of Hymenoptera.
+Version: 14th April 2022. delta-intkey.com’.